kimble4/CrossMgr/HPVMgr/helptxt/WriteTags.md

 1. Click the "**Write**" button (Ctrl-W).
 The reader will attempt to change the EPC of the tag, and then perform another inventory.
 1. If the write was successful, the tag will be highlighted in **green** and the "**Destination tag**" field will be cleared.
 1. If the write was unsuccessful, or the tag cannot be found, the tag will be highlighted in **red**.
 Try moving the tag with respect to the aerial and attempt the write again.
 1. If it still doesn't work, try writing the tag manually using the Impinj *MultiReader* application.
+If that doesn't work, it's probably a faulty tag.

 #### Writing to all tags within range: